fatiherikli/tabularize.py/README.md

               { "name": "budu", "surname": "edi"}]

-Also you can specify the return type of result.
+Also you can specify the return type of result:

     print tabularize.loads("""
     ------------------